rroarings/trackside/src/content/drivers/2025/fernando-alonso.md

 The two-time world champion’s 21 seasons in F1 bring unmatched insight, guiding Aston Martin’s development.
 Alonso’s relentless drive and tactical brilliance, evident in his recovery from a slow start, make him a paddock icon.
 His contract extension signals commitment to the team’s 2026 ambitions with Adrian Newey.

 Paired with Lance Stroll, Alonso’s qualifying dominance (14-0) underscores his edge.
 As Aston Martin eyes future gains, his leadership remains pivotal.
 Trackside invites fans to follow Alonso’s season and share their thoughts on his pursuit of a 33rd career win.

+## Fernando's AMR25 downhill tumble

+The veteran Spaniard, in his 400th GP season, has battled an uncompetitive AMR25 with occasional heroics like tire management, finishing P9 in Mexico to hover mid-field, ever the strategist eyeing 2026 regs.

 ## Join the F1 Fandom